-Winter steelhead fishing is one of our most popular outdoor recreational activities here in Coos Bay, North Bend and Charleston during the winter months.
-We recently asked one of our local fishing experts, Gary Vonderohe from the Oregon Department of Fish & Wildlife, to share some tips to help anglers get the most out of their winter steelhead fishing trip.
+Winter steelhead fishing is one of our most popular outdoor recreational activities here on Oregon’s Adventure Coast: Coos Bay, North Bend and Charleston during the winter months.
+Local fishing expert, Gary Vonderohe from the Oregon Department of Fish & Wildlife, shares some tips to help anglers get the most out of their winter steelhead fishing trip.

-With a lack of rain in November through mid-December, our winter steelhead fishing season was off to a slow start.
-However, more rain in the forecast means that winter steelhead have begun moving into the Coos and Coquille basins.
-Here’s what anglers need to know for this season:
+More rain in the forecast means that winter steelhead have begun moving into the Coos and Coquille basins.
+Here’s what anglers need to know this season:

 Coos and Millicoma rivers.